 High water marks are tracked for every new investment into a hedge fund.
 In any given year, managers thus may receive performance fees from some investors but not others depending on when the investors first invested in the fund.

 The loss carryback provision causes many managers to terminate their funds and start over when they have significant losses.
 Restarting gives them a new high water mark.
 Otherwise they would receive no performance fee until they raised the value of the fund over the previous high water mark.
-Of course, managers who perform poorly often cannot raise new funds.
+Of course, managers who have performed poorly often cannot raise new funds.

 Investors pay high performance fees because the fees provide strong incentives to managers to perform well.
 These incentives work when the fund is near its high water mark.
 They are much less powerful when the fund has performed poorly.